Maintainer(s): Cayle Sharrock

 - A hybrid approach, utilizing two or more of the above mechanisms.

 This is by design: the network cannot scale if details of digital asset contracts have to be tracked on the base layer.
-We envisage that there could be tens of thousands of contracts deployed on Tari.
+We envisage that there could be hundreds of thousands of contracts deployed on Tari.
 Some of those contracts may be enormous; imagine controlling every piece of inventory and their live statistics for a massively multiplayer online role-playing game (MMORPG).
 The base layer is also too slow.
 If any state relies on base layer transactions being confirmed, there is an immediate lag before that state change can be considered final, which kills the liveness properties we seek for the DAN.

 It is better to keep the two networks almost totally decoupled from the outset, and allow each network to play to its strength.